-It's the Christmas season.
 Wealthy Chicago ad executive Drew Latham has long avoided the family traditions of Christmas, but has dreaded being alone on the actual day.
-So when his tropical Christmas vacation with girlfriend Missy Vangilder falls through with Missy breaking up with him in the process, Drew, in going through some self-therapy, decides what he really needs is to relive the memorable Christmases from his childhood, which includes spending time with his parents and younger brother.
-As that is not possible, he decides to rent a family, namely ones he's never met before, the Valcos - husband and wife Tom and Christine and their teenaged son Brian - who now live in Drew's childhood home in suburban Chicago.
-Tom initially wants nothing to do with Drew until an exorbitant sum of money is involved, all written in a contract which expires at the end of Christmas day.
-What Drew is initially unaware of, or what he chooses to remain ignorant about, is that the Valcos are going ...Written by
+So when his tropical Christmas vacation with girlfriend Missy Vangilder falls through and Missy breaks up with him in the process, a self-therapy session leads Drew to decide to relive his best childhood Christmases.
+With his loved ones long-gone, he decides to rent a family: the Valcos, the current owners of his childhood home in suburban Chicago.
+Tom Valco wants nothing to do with Drew until an exorbitant amount of money is involved; they draw up a contract which expires at the end of Christmas night.
+What Drew doesn't (or refuses to) realize is that the Valcos are having their own problems, which his presence exacerbates.
+Can the Valcos endure their unexpected guest?
+If they can, will the money solve their problems?
+Meanwhile, will Drew come to realize what he wants in life and how to achieve it?Written by

 Folks, my firm's done a tremendous amount of marketing research and we've discovered two critical things, one; most Americans feel that Christmas is a time for family.
 Two; most Americans feel that in order to stand being around their family, for even one or two days, they need to swill as much alcohol as humanly possible.